Microservice Deployment

 # when starting the container, run dotnet with the built dll

 The recommended developer workflow is to run your micro services using Dotnet.
-However, because deployments are running within a container, it may be beneficial to validate that your services work in Docker before deploying them.
+However, because deployments are running within a container, it may be beneficial to validate that your services work in Docker before deploying them (especially if you've made changes to the default Dockerfile

 The services run command will run your services on your local machine with Docker.
 It will build the Dockerfile